 Cancer Research Education Grants Program (R25)

-- CREGP–Curriculum or Methods Development (PAR-15-150): supports curriculum or methods development activities that have a high potential to improve biomedical, behavioral or clinical cancer research education, or that involve the development of novel instructional approaches or computer-based tools for cancer research education.
+- CREGP–Curriculum or Methods Development (PAR-18-476): supports curriculum or methods development activities that have a high potential to improve biomedical, behavioral or clinical cancer research education, or that involve the development of novel instructional approaches or computer-based tools for cancer research education.
 The curriculum or methods developed should be readily adaptable by the cancer research education community.

-- CREGP–Courses for Skills Development (PAR-15-151): proposed courses may not exceed 15 weeks and should provide innovative, state-of-the-art, evidence-based cancer education that is derived from biomedical, behavioral and clinical cancer research findings, using a traditional in-person approach, online activities, or a hybrid of both approaches.
+- CREGP–Courses for Skills Development (PAR-18-477): proposed courses should provide innovative, state-of-the-art, evidence-based cancer education that is derived from biomedical, behavioral and clinical cancer research findings, using a traditional in-person approach, online activities, or a hybrid of both approaches.
 All instructional activities must be completed within a 12-month period, with the total course duration not to exceed 15 weeks.

-- CREGP–Research Experiences (PAR-15-152): proposed research experiences should involve an innovative approach to provide hands-on exposure to cancer research in a laboratory or a field setting for a full-time (40 hours per week) period of 10 to 15 weeks to stimulate the interest and advance the knowledge base of participants to consider further education and training for future careers as cancer researchers.
+- CREGP–Research Experiences (PAR-18-478): proposed research experiences should involve an innovative approach to provide hands-on exposure to cancer research in a laboratory or a field setting for a full-time (40 hours per week) period of 10 to 15 weeks to stimulate the interest and advance the knowledge base of participants to consider further education and training for future careers as cancer researchers.
 The proposed programs should provide research experiences and related training that are not available through formal NIH training mechanisms.

 |Degree/Academic Appointment||Established Investigators at or above the rank of Associate Professor (or equivalent)|